ethereum/ethereum-org-website/src/content/eth2/shard-chains/index.md

 summary1: Sharding is a multi-phase upgrade to improve Ethereum’s scalability and capacity.
 summary2: Shard chains spread the network's load across 64 new chains.
 summary3: They make it easier to run a node by keeping hardware requirements low.
-summary4: The technical roadmap includes work on shard chains in "Phase 1" and potentially "Phase 2".
+summary4: Technical roadmaps include work on shard chains in "Phase 1" and potentially "Phase 2".
 ---

 <UpgradeStatus date="~2021">